trethore/take-control/README.md

 Make sure to have Node.js install :

 Open a Terminal.\
-Lauch this command in the directory :\ npx web-ext build --overwrite-dest\
+Lauch these commands in the directory :\ npm init -y\
+npm install --save-dev web-ext\
+npx web-ext build --overwrite-dest\
 Check web-ext-artifacts folder !